ComPWA/tensorwaves/doc/contribute.rst

   tox

-This command will run :code`pytest`, check for :ref:`test coverage
+This command will run :code:`pytest`, check for :ref:`test coverage
 <contribute:Test coverage>`, verify the hyperlinks in documentation (requires
 internet connection), and run the Jupyter notebooks.
 All this can take a few minutes, but it's definitely worth it to *run tox before submitting a pull